Uploading to Strava

 Returns an Upload Status Object

-.
+This object will return a code and an English language status.
+On success, a 201 Created will be accompanied by a status of success.
 This indicates that the activity has been successfully accepted, but is still processing.
-On error, the 400 Bad Request
+On error, the 400 Bad Request will be accompanied by a status describing the error, potentially containing HTML.

 Check Upload Status